carlosaccp/Santander-SE-ME/carlos/questions.md

 Define "continuous" time models as models that do something at every time setp, whilst "discrete" time models as models that do something at every jump.

 - Are our models in "discrete" time or "continuous" time? i.e. are the $t_is$ the $i$th time step, or the $i$th jump?
+I think they are on discrete time.
+But then how to fix the poisson model so it is on discrete time?

 ## Laub